contentstech-com/crates/README.md

 --------

-All packages under *contentstech-com/crates* are primarily distributed under the terms of both the [Apache License (Version 2.0)] and the [MIT license].
+All crates under *contentstech-com/crates* are primarily distributed under the terms of both the [Apache License (Version 2.0)] and the [MIT license].
 See [COPYRIGHT] for details.